⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 ⚠️ What Could Go Wrong

-• Intense competition from global giants and agile niche brands could lead to aggressive pricing strategies and increased marketing spend, eroding profit margins.
+• Intense competition from both global rivals and agile local brands could lead to pricing pressure, increased marketing spend, and potential market share erosion.

 🏢 Company Overview